nhsconnect/gpconnect-messaging/pages/senddocument/senddocument_payload.md

 summary: "Send Document capability - payload structure"
 ---

-The payload of a GP Connect message which uses the Send Document capability MUST have the structure illustrated in the diagram below:
+The payload of a GP Connect message which uses the Send Document capability **MUST** have the structure illustrated in the diagram below:

 ![Send Document - Payload](images/senddocument/senddocument_payload.png)

-The Send Document payload recognises that for most scenarios, messages which are intended to update target organisation's records will result in a task being created in the target system workflow.
+The Send Document payload recognises that for most scenarios, messages which are intended to update target organisations’ records will result in a task being created in the target system workflow.
 As a result, the Task resource is used to describe the intent of the message - to request that a task be created in the target organisation to review and perform an update.

-The following requirements describe the structure of the Send Document payload.
+The following requirements describe the structure of the Send Document payload:

-- The ITK3 `MessageHeader.focus` element MUST be a reference to a [Bundle](https://www.hl7.org/fhir/bundle.html) resource which conforms to the [ITK-Payload-Bundle](https://fhir.nhs.uk/STU3/StructureDefinition/ITK-Payload-Bundle-1) profile.
+- The ITK3 `MessageHeader.focus` element **MUST** be a reference to a [Bundle](https://www.hl7.org/fhir/bundle.html) resource which conforms to the [ITK-Payload-Bundle](https://fhir.nhs.uk/STU3/StructureDefinition/ITK-Payload-Bundle-1) profile.

-The `ITK-Payload-Bundle` MUST contain the following resource entries:
+The `ITK-Payload-Bundle` **MUST** contain the following resource entries:

 - An instance of the HL7 [Task](https://www.hl7.org/fhir/task.html) base resource.
 - An Organization resource which conforms to the [CareConnect-Organization-1](https://fhir.hl7.org.uk/STU3/StructureDefinition/CareConnect-Organization-1) profile describing the organisation which sends the message.
-The `Task.requester.OnBehalfOf` element MUST contain a reference to this resource.
+The `Task.requester.OnBehalfOf` element **MUST** contain a reference to this resource.
-- Where the message contains patient information, for example as a result of a healthcare event, a patient resource MUST be present which conforms to the [CareConnect-Patient-1](https://fhir.hl7.org.uk/STU3/StructureDefinition/CareConnect-Patient-1) profile.
-When present, the `Task.for` element MUST contain a reference to this resource.
+- Where the message contains patient information, for example as a result of a healthcare event, a patient resource **MUST** be present which conforms to the [CareConnect-Patient-1](https://fhir.hl7.org.uk/STU3/StructureDefinition/CareConnect-Patient-1) profile.
+When present, the `Task.for` element **MUST** contain a reference to this resource.
-- Where the message contains patient information, for example as a result of a healthcare event, a practitioner resource MUST be present which conforms to the [CareConnect-Practitioner-1](https://fhir.hl7.org.uk/STU3/StructureDefinition/CareConnect-Patient-1) profile.
+- Where the message contains patient information, for example as a result of a healthcare event, a practitioner resource **MUST** be present which conforms to the [CareConnect-Practitioner-1](https://fhir.hl7.org.uk/STU3/StructureDefinition/CareConnect-Patient-1) profile.
 This resource describes the primary practitioner who delivered care.
-When present, the `Task.requester.agent` element MUST contain a reference to this resource.
+When present, the `Task.requester.agent` element **MUST** contain a reference to this resource.
-- Where the message sender knows the single intended recipient organisation for the message, an Organization resource MUST be present which conforms to the [CareConnect-Organization-1](https://fhir.hl7.org.uk/STU3/StructureDefinition/CareConnect-Organization-1) profile, describing the organisation which is the target of the message.
-The `Task.requester.owner` element MUST contain a reference to this resource.
+- Where the message sender knows the single intended recipient organisation for the message, an Organization resource **MUST** be present which conforms to the [CareConnect-Organization-1](https://fhir.hl7.org.uk/STU3/StructureDefinition/CareConnect-Organization-1) profile, describing the organisation which is the target of the message.
+The `Task.requester.owner` element **MUST** contain a reference to this resource.

 Please refer to the particular use case in question for detailed requirements on the population of these payload resources.